srstanic/SideMenu/README.md

 - viewSlideInOut: The existing view slides out while the menu slides in.
 - menuDissolveIn: The menu dissolves in over the existing view controller.
 */
-open static var menuPresentMode: MenuPresentMode = .viewSlideOut
+static var menuPresentMode: MenuPresentMode = .viewSlideOut

 /// Prevents the same view controller (or a view controller of the same class) from being pushed more than once.
-Defaults to true. open static var menuAllowPushOfSameClassTwice = true
+Defaults to true. static var menuAllowPushOfSameClassTwice = true

 /// Width of the menu when presented on screen, showing the existing view controller in the remaining space.
-Default is 75% of the screen width. open static var menuWidth: CGFloat = max(round(min((appScreenRect.width), (appScreenRect.height)) * 0.75), 240)
+Default is 75% of the screen width. static var menuWidth: CGFloat = max(round(min((appScreenRect.width), (appScreenRect.height)) * 0.75), 240)

 /// Duration of the animation when the menu is presented without gestures.
-Default is 0.35 seconds. open static var menuAnimationPresentDuration = 0.35
+Default is 0.35 seconds. static var menuAnimationPresentDuration = 0.35

 /// Duration of the animation when the menu is dismissed without gestures.
-Default is 0.35 seconds. open static var menuAnimationDismissDuration = 0.35
+Default is 0.35 seconds. static var menuAnimationDismissDuration = 0.35

 /// Amount to fade the existing view controller when the menu is presented.
 Default is 0 for no fade.
-Set to 1 to fade completely. open static var menuAnimationFadeStrength: CGFloat = 0
+Set to 1 to fade completely. static var menuAnimationFadeStrength: CGFloat = 0

 /// The amount to scale the existing view controller or the menu view controller depending on the `menuPresentMode`.
 Default is 1 for no scaling.
-Less than 1 will shrink, greater than 1 will grow. open static var menuAnimationTransformScaleFactor: CGFloat = 1
+Less than 1 will shrink, greater than 1 will grow. static var menuAnimationTransformScaleFactor: CGFloat = 1

 /// The background color behind menu animations.
 Depending on the animation settings this may not be visible.
 If `menuFadeStatusBar` is true, this color is used to fade it.
-Default is black. open static var menuAnimationBackgroundColor: UIColor?
+Default is black. static var menuAnimationBackgroundColor: UIColor?

 /// The shadow opacity around the menu view controller or existing view controller depending on the `menuPresentMode`.
-Default is 0.5 for 50% opacity. open static var menuShadowOpacity: Float = 0.5
+Default is 0.5 for 50% opacity. static var menuShadowOpacity: Float = 0.5

 /// The shadow color around the menu view controller or existing view controller depending on the `menuPresentMode`.
-Default is black. open static var menuShadowColor = UIColor.black
+Default is black. static var menuShadowColor = UIColor.black

 /// The radius of the shadow around the menu view controller or existing view controller depending on the `menuPresentMode`.
-Default is 5. open static var menuShadowRadius: CGFloat = 5
+Default is 5. static var menuShadowRadius: CGFloat = 5

-/// The left menu swipe to dismiss gesture. open static weak var menuLeftSwipeToDismissGesture: UIPanGestureRecognizer?
+/// The left menu swipe to dismiss gesture. static weak var menuLeftSwipeToDismissGesture: UIPanGestureRecognizer?

-/// The right menu swipe to dismiss gesture. open static weak var menuRightSwipeToDismissGesture: UIPanGestureRecognizer?
+/// The right menu swipe to dismiss gesture. static weak var menuRightSwipeToDismissGesture: UIPanGestureRecognizer?

 /// Enable or disable gestures that would swipe to dismiss the menu.
-Default is true. open static var menuEnableSwipeGestures: Bool = true
+Default is true. static var menuEnableSwipeGestures: Bool = true

 /// Enable or disable interaction with the presenting view controller while the menu is displayed.
 Enabling may make it difficult to dismiss the menu or cause exceptions if the user tries to present and already presented menu.
-Default is false. open static var menuPresentingViewControllerUserInteractionEnabled: Bool = false
+Default is false. static var menuPresentingViewControllerUserInteractionEnabled: Bool = false

 /// The strength of the parallax effect on the existing view controller.
 Does not apply to `menuPresentMode` when set to `ViewSlideOut`.
-Default is 0. open static var menuParallaxStrength: Int = 0
+Default is 0. static var menuParallaxStrength: Int = 0

 /// Draws the `menuAnimationBackgroundColor` behind the status bar.
-Default is true. open static var menuFadeStatusBar = true
+Default is true. static var menuFadeStatusBar = true

 /// The animation options when a menu is displayed.
-Ignored when displayed with a gesture. open static var menuAnimationOptions: UIViewAnimationOptions = .curveEaseInOut
+Ignored when displayed with a gesture. static var menuAnimationOptions: UIViewAnimationOptions = .curveEaseInOut

 /// The animation spring damping when a menu is displayed.
-Ignored when displayed with a gesture. open static var menuAnimationUsingSpringWithDamping: CGFloat = 1
+Ignored when displayed with a gesture. static var menuAnimationUsingSpringWithDamping: CGFloat = 1

 /// The animation initial spring velocity when a menu is displayed.
-Ignored when displayed with a gesture. open static var menuAnimationInitialSpringVelocity: CGFloat = 1
+Ignored when displayed with a gesture. static var menuAnimationInitialSpringVelocity: CGFloat = 1

 /**
 Automatically dismisses the menu when another view is pushed from it.